AdamSPi/NEPS-Knowledge-Base/README.md

 Unzip folder.

+## Acknowledgments

+* Dave Martina and Jake Balfour - Project Managers
+* John Shumway and Don Tiet - Technical/Programming Advisors
+* Kyle Wilmarth and Kyle Tavares - Front-end/UI Expertise

+# Important Dev stuff
+### if you aren't a dev, you won't understand any of this ↓

 ## Directory structure

 The main directory is home to the Web.js file (which holds the node server code), .babelrc and .jshintrc